Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 All of this makes deciding whether or not to spay or neuter your pet a considered decision.

 If in doubt, talk these issues through with your veterinarian.
-Then you can decide what’s best for your dog based on their individual risks and needs.
+Then you can decide what’s best for your dog based on the dog’s individual risks and needs.